themaximalist/llm.js/README.md

 // DeepSeek with thinking
 await LLM("solve this puzzle", { service: "deepseek", model: "deepseek-reasoner", think: true });

+// OpenRouter
+await LLM("the color of the sky is", { service: "openrouter", model: "anthropic/claude-3-haiku" });

 // Ollama (local)
 await LLM("the color of the sky is", { model: "llama3.2:3b", service: "ollama" });